cod-ux/guilty-app-server/README.md

 # The Guilty server
-*(Server for the minimalist's budgeting app)*

-A budgeting dashboard built for mobile with Flutter for the frontend and Python (Flask) for the backend.
+A budgeting dashboard built for mobile with flutter for the front end and Python for the backend.
+This is repo is the backend of the application.

+## Tech Stack

+- Python
+- Flask
+- Plaid API

+## Key Features

+- Suggests and tracks the daily budget of the user based on budgeting goals
+- Teases the user with positive & negative memes based on the user’s budget health
+- Forecasts and predicts the runway of the user’s allocated budget for the month

+## Result

+Worked with startup mentors from the _[Who’s Fabio?_](https://www.whosfabio.com) community to identify a value proposition and launch for the student community.

+> _“You’ve done a really good job identifying struggles that we’ve noticed the in the market as well and building a value proposition”_